| Eurasian

 Dry

-Season: Mid May to December is the best
+Season: Mid May to December is the

-concentrate at the sparse water courses.
+and they concentrate at the sparse water courses.

 Rainy Season: January to April

-is wonderful for birdlife, lush scenery and wildflowers
+is wonderful for birdlife, lush scenery and

-but many roads become impassable after heavy rains.
+wildflowers but many roads become impassable

 RUAHA